Android Apps Performance and Load Testing: Tips and Tricks

 Also, do not forget not only about performance, but also about users and UX.
 For example, when the connection disappears, it would be good to tell your user about it.

-5. Android testing tools
+5. Android Testing Tools

 Even if the application works perfectly on your device, there is no guarantee that the same thing will happen to the user.
 There are a number of solutions that allow you to monitor the performance of Android applications for end users:

 For basic purposes, a solution from Firebase is suitable: it is free, and most probably Firebase is already connected to your project.
+Additionally, for those needing to simulate app performance across different devices, using the best emulators for load testing can be a crucial step in ensuring your app performs optimally in various environments.

-6. Testing UI performance
+6. Testing UI Performance

 Profiling GPU rendering